V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 	<img src="assets/img/1-Employees_login_page.png">
 </p>

-Apparently, i need to use an email and password to login, guessing credentials doesn't worked, of course i can attempt to bruteforce the page with the email found with kerbrute, but as im at my enumeration steps, i prefere to move on.
+Apparently, I need to use an email and password to login, guessing credentials doesn't work.
+Of course I can attempt to brute-force the page with the email recolted with `kerbrute`, but as im at my enumeration steps, I prefere to move on.

 ### Web Enumeration - Users Path